 Because of many things, Oak Brook is a great place for families with children to consider.
 First of all, many other families with children live here, making Oak Brook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Oak Brook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Oak Brook’s overall crime rate is lower than average for the country.

 Oak Brook is an extremely ethnically-diverse village.
 The people who call Oak Brook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Brook residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Brook include German, Italian, Greek, and Polish.
+Important ancestries of people in Oak Brook include German, Irish, Italian, Polish, and Greek.

 The most common language spoken in Oak Brook is English.
-Other important languages spoken here include Langs. of India and Chinese.
+Other important languages spoken here include Langs. of India and Urdu.